Founder of Design da Gema

 An artist designer, David has Lebanese and Uruguaian origins and grew up between France, the United States and Brazil, making him not only a true Brazilian but also a citizen of the world.
 David graduated with a masters in Interior Architecture from the Rhode Island School of Design in the United States and Product Design from Domus Academy in Milan.
 He is the recipient of an A' Prime Design Award, IF Materials Design Award, the Esther Pine Prize and the Leonard Bernstein Grant in Fine Arts.
 Some of David's work is part of important private collections most notably the Pinault Art Collection.
 David founded Design da Gema after working with the Campana Brothers in 2010 in Sao Paulo, Brazil.

 For David Elia, life is his main source of inspiration.
 By observing what surrounds him, he frames his artwork and transcends his everyday perception.
-Everything is a pretext for creation, and takes shape in an unexpected way.
-David Elia's artwork speaks about Life, and reflects it.
+Everything is a pretext for creation, and takes shape in an unexpected way by recomposing, reconstructing, up cycling and readapting.
+David Elia's artwork speaks about life, and reflects it.

 MA Design, Domus Academy - Italy2007

 MIA, Masters Interior Architecture, Rhode Island School of Design - USA

 Certificate Architecture, Harvard Graduate School of Design Summer Program - USA2000

 French Baccalaureat, L - Lycee Albert 1er - MonacoEXHIBITIONS2014